TSTanabe/HMSS2/README.md

 * .gff or .gff.gz
 * .fasta

-In case of any .fna file extension HMSS2 will try to transcripe to protein fasta via prodigal.
+In case of any present file with .fna extension HMSS2 will try to transcripe to protein fasta via prodigal.
+Annotation and gene cluster prediction is then automatically performed.

 Protein sequences detected by the hidden Markov Models can be retrieved with `-fd` followed by the names of the desired proteins.
 All proteins of a named gene cluster can be retrieved with the `-fk` command followed by the keywords of the desired gene cluster(s).
 Both commands combined retrieves all sequences matching both, the given keyword(s) and the given domain(s).